ankschoubey/old-blog/_posts/philosophy/core-values/responsibility/karma/2023-09-30-v1-values-are-now.md

 ---
 description: Give up on thinking about the outcome.
 Do what needs to be done.
 Following your values is complete in itself.
 The outcome is a bonus.
-title: Values are "now".
+title: Values are 'now'.
 Act!
 comments: true
 categories: [responsibility, non-technical]
 layout: post